SAP-samples/btp-terraform-mooc-terra1/units/unit_4_3/README.md

 Therefore, there is one last step we need to make, so that the state file knows what we've changed.

-## Esure that our state information remains stable
+## Ensure that our state information remains stable

 To tell our state that we have moved certain assets in our code, we need to create a `moved.tf` file in the same folder like the `main.tf` file.